Lonicera caerulea L.

 Bloom Time: Late spring to early summer

-Lonicera caerulea is a deciduous shrub up to 6.6 feet (2 m) tall.
+Lonicera caerulea is a deciduous shrub that grows up to 6.6 feet (2 m) tall.
 The opposite leaves are grayish-green, oval with a slightly waxy texture, up to 3.2 inches (8 cm) long, up to 1.2 inches (3 cm) wide.
-Flowers are yellowish-white, up to 0.6 inches (1.5 cm) long, with 5 equal lobes.
-They are produced in pairs on the shoots.
-The fruit is an edible, blueberry, somewhat rectangular in shape and about 0.4 inches (1 cm) in diameter.
+Flowers are yellowish-white, up to 0.6 inches (1.5 cm) long.
+They are produced in pairs on the shoots and have five equal lobes.
+Fruits are edible blueberry, somewhat rectangular, and about 0.4 inches (1 cm) in diameter.

 USDA hardiness zone 3a to 9b: from −40 °F (−40 °C) to 30 °F (−1.1 °C).